Bott periodicity and stable quantum classes: Setup

 \subsection{Quantum homology}

+In definition of quantum homology $QH (M)$, or various Floer homologies one often uses some kind of Novikov ring coefficients with which $QH (M)$ has a special grading, making quantum multiplication graded.
+For us $QH (M)$ serves as a coefficient ring for some cohomology classes and in the instance of this paper $M$ is always $ \mathbb{CP} ^{n}$, so we will take the simplest working version of the quantum homology ring, which will be ungraded.
+As a note to experts on this subject, this basically corresponds to setting all the formal parameters to be 1, and this always works in the monotone case.
+(There is indeed a constraint in the word ``works'' since Whitney sum formula to be described below relies on properties of quantum product.)

-In definition of quantum homology $QH (M)$, or various Floer homologies one often uses some kind of Novikov coefficients with which $QH (M)$ has special grading making quantum multiplication graded.
-This is often done even for monotone symplectic manifolds $ (M, \omega)$, where it is certainly technically unnecessary, at least if one is not concerned with grading.
-Here we choose to work over $ \mathbb{C}$, which will also make definition of quantum classes more elegant and physical, as well as mathematically interesting.
-It also becomes more natural when we come to $QH ( \mathbb{CP} ^{\infty})$, as that no longer has any natural grading. \begin{definition} For a symplectic manifold $ (M, \omega)$ we set $QH (M) = H_* (M, \mathbb{C})$, which we think of as ungraded vector space, and hence drop the subscript $*$. \end{definition}
+This choice also becomes more natural when we come to $QH ( \mathbb{CP} ^{\infty})$, as that can no longer have any natural (from point of view of quantum product) grading anyway. \begin{definition} For a monotone symplectic manifold $ (M, \omega)$, $\omega=k c_1 (TM)$, $k>0$, we set $QH (M) = H_* (M, \mathbb{Q})$, which we think of as ungraded vector space, and hence drop the subscript $*$. \end{definition}